 Accenture on-campus recruitment – Eligibility criteria

-- A candidate should not have any pending backlogs at the time of appearing for Accenture selection process.
+- Students must not have any active backlog(s) at the time of application to Accenture or during onboarding

 Accenture Recruitment Process – Off Campus